Assistant Professor of Tuba/Euphonium

 Lapins is devoted to expanding the repertoire of the tuba across all genres.
 An avid supporter of new music, Lapins has premiered dozens of new works and has been active in regularly commissioning new works for brass.

-Dr. Lapins has been featured at regional and international ITEA conferences and United States Army Band Tuba Conferences, the 2012 Southwest Horn Workshop, and the 2012 and 2019 International Women's Brass Conferences.
+Lapins has been featured at regional and international ITEA conferences, the United States Army Band Tuba/Euphonium Workshops, National Association of Collegiate Wind and Percussion Instructors national conferences, and the International Women's Brass Conferences.
 In 2011 he hosted the Southwest Regional ITEA conference at the NAU School of Music, and in 2016 he hosted ITEA's International Tuba/Euphonium Conference at UT.
 He has presented guest recitals and master classes at many schools of music.

 Lapins has graduate degrees in music performance from Indiana University and the University of Michigan, and a bachelor's degree in music industry from James Madison University.
 His principal teachers include Daniel Perantoni, Fritz Kaenzig, Kevin Stees, Tony Kniffen, and Mike Bunn.
 He has also studied with Gene Pokorny, David Fedderly, Jim Self, and Mike Roylance.Lapins is a member of the International Tuba/Euphonium Association, the American Federation of Musicians, the National Association of Collegiate Wind and Percussion Instructors, and the International Women's Brass Conference.
 He is a regular contributor to the ITEA Journal, and an honorary member of Kappa Kappa Psi.
 Alexander Lapins is an Eastman Music Instrument Company sponsored artist.